 Most states have decriminalized marijuana or allow it for medicinal purposes.
 Some states have fully legalized marijuana, while it is still entirely illegal in others.

-From the LGBTQ perspective, the fight for the legalization of marijuana represents their struggles, historically.
-Furthermore, legalizing cannabis is a step that will help advocates focus on arguably greater issues that plague the LGBTQ community, such as suicide, mental illness, and homelessness.
+From the LGBTQIA+ perspective, the fight for the legalization of marijuana represents their struggles, historically.
+Furthermore, legalizing cannabis is a step that will help advocates focus on arguably greater issues that plague the LGBTQIA+ community, such as suicide, mental illness, and homelessness.

-The following findings from SAMHSA’s 2018 National Survey on Drug Use and Health exhibit cannabis’s pervasiveness in the LGBTQ community:
+The following findings from SAMHSA’s 2018 National Survey on Drug Use and Health exhibit cannabis’s pervasiveness in the LGBTQIA+ community:

 16.5% of LGB adults (18 or older) have a substance abuse disorder (SUD).